-Section (2) affirms the fact that corporations and other artificial entities are created by law through the employment of legal fictions and have no independent existence outside of the power and authority of the governmental bodies that have made them.
+Section (2) affirms the fact that corporations and other artificial entities are created by law through the employment of legal fictions and have no independent existence outside of the power and authority of the governmental bodies that have made them or that are afforded them by other governments.
 Accordingly, they have the privileges (to be distinguished from rights) that the People may grant to them at their discretion through the government of the People.
-As such these privileges are alienable and may be amended, substituted or withdrawn.
-Likewise, it reaffirms the power and authority of government to impose limitations upon the abilities and powers of artificial entities and also to impose obligations and responsibilities upon them so that the People can employ and control these artificial entities and use them for the good of the People and to ensure that they act in the manner intended by the People.
+As such, these privileges are alienable and may be amended, substituted or withdrawn by governments.
+Likewise, it reaffirms the power and authority of government to impose limitations upon the abilities and powers of artificial entities and also to impose obligations and responsibilities upon them, so that the People can employ and control these artificial entities and use them for the good of the People and ensure that they act in the manner intended by the People.

 Section (4) compels transparency of the campaign finance process by requiring government to disclose contributions and expenditures to the People so that they may know who supports or opposes candidates and ballot measures in elections, and the degree of that support, as it is information vital to the understanding of the identity of the the candidates’ supporters and those supporting or opposing ballot measures.